selvakn/redis-cleaner/readme.md

 ### Usage
 <pre>
 ./redis-cleaner:
+  -c string
-  -P string
+    	redis connection string (default "localhost:6379") -P string
     	redis connection password (optional)
-  -c string
-    	redis connection string (default "localhost:6379") -key-prefix string
+  -key-prefix string
-    	key prefix to search (if not mention, then all keys) -retain-days-max int
+    	key prefix to search (if not mentioned, then all keys) -retain-days-max int
     	keys to be retained with ttl more than this value (default 450) -retain-days-min int